SquaredHelix/Futurehome-Writeup/CUBE 1V1-EU.md

 This is very interesting, but I still assume these integrations talk to futurehome servers for the installation process.

 <img src="CUBE 1V1-EU/assets/tibber.png" alt="Tibber integration" height="700">

+---

+### Homekit
+The hub has a hidden homekit integration that can not be installed through the app.
+Instead it can be installed by typing ```sudo apt install homekit``` to download it from the futurehome repository.
+I think this integration is unfinished as I can only make it control the modes (home/away/sleep/vacation), but not individual devices.

+The homekit pairing pin (8-digit) can be extracted from the location ```/var/lib/futurehome/homekit/pin```.